 Use of sequence numbers for RoE pkt_type 000011b

-The sequence number is incremented by one (1) for each sent RoE data packet and the sequence number wraps around every 256*150/CPRI11.numBasicFramesForRoEPacket sent packets (e.g. if there are 8 BFs worth of I/Q samples for one AxC per RoE packet the seqNumMaximum is 4800).
-Note that sequence number may be non-zero when RoE header S-flag is set.
+The sequence number is composed of two counter fields.
+The first field is incremented by one (1) for each sent RoE data packet and the sequence number wraps around every 256*150/CPRI11.numBasicFramesForRoEPacket sent packets (e.g. if there are 8 BFs worth of I/Q samples for one AxC per RoE packet the seqNumMaximum is 4800 i.e., 0x12c0).
+The second field is incremented by 0x2000 each time the first counter wraps.
+Basically this means incrementing the second counter by one (1) each time the first counter overflows.
+The second counter wraps after 100*256*150/CPRI11.numBasicFramesForRoEPacket sent packets i.e. after 100 radio frames.

 Use of sequence numbers for RoE pkt_type 000000b subtype 00000100b